Care Home Contracts

-A study produced by the Information Centre suggests that the average cost of nursing home care is £499 per week, exclusive of any care contributions paid to assist with the provision of nursing care.
-The average cost of residential care in the independent sector is £564 per week.
+The Care of Older People UK Market Report, May 2017 by Healthcare specialists LaingBuisson suggests that the average cost of nursing home care is £841 per week and the average cost of residential care in the independent sector is £600 per week.
 If a person is self-funding, or pays a proportion of their fees, then they are required to sign a Care Home Fees Contract which lays out the terms of occupation and services provided.

 Despite the fact that the expenditure is substantial many people do not take legal advice as to the validity of the contract and the terms contained within it before signing.
 These types of contracts are often entered into in difficult circumstances and are signed quickly to ensure the security of a space in a home whose waiting lists can be lengthy.